Eschatologue/CM_wiki/docs/spells/5th-level.md

 A *remove curse* or *greater restoration* spell cast on the target restores the creature's true memory.

-***At Higher Levels.*** If you cast this spell using a spell slot of 6th level or higher, you can alter the target's memories of an event that took place up to 7 days ago (6th level), 30 days ago (7th level), 1 year ago (8th level), or any time in the creature's past (9th level).
+***At Higher Levels.*** If you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, you can alter the target's memories of an event that took place up to 7 days ago (6th level), 30 days ago (7th level), 1 year ago (8th level), or any time in the creature's past (9th level).

 ### Negative Energy Flood
 *5th-level necromancy*